 At Ohio Hospital for Psychiatry, our prescription drug abuse treatment center in Columbus, our philosophy is based on an understanding that each one of our patients has a history of life experiences that have played a role in molding them into the people they are today.
 We know that the problems you are currently struggling with are only a very small part of who you are and who you will become.
 Our goal is to help each one of our patients find hope and a renewed sense of self.

-Types of Treatment Offered at Our Hospital for Prescription Drug Addiction in Columbus
+Types of Treatment Offered at Our Prescription Drug Addiction Hospital in Columbus

 At our hospital for prescription drug addiction, our treatment center focuses on the implementation of an active interdisciplinary approach.
 When you arrive at our treatment center, the first step will be to complete a comprehensive evaluation that will allow us to determine the most appropriate level of care.
 Our highly trained and qualified staff provide thorough treatment while focusing on the individual needs of each patient.
 Some of the treatment methods that are incorporated into this individualized care include:

 Medication management is available at our treatment center.
 Medications can be a beneficial part of treating people who are struggling with prescription medication addiction and other co-occurring mental health disorders.
 If medication use is deemed necessary, our primary care physicians will closely monitor the medication while also making any changes that may be needed.

 Individual therapy is designed to be a time for patients at our hospital to meet privately with their therapist in order to uncover some of the underlying factors surrounding the development of their addiction.
 In these sessions, patients can discuss their emotions and work through problems that are causing them the most distress.

 Group therapy is held on a daily basis in our treatment center in Columbus and sessions are designed to bring patients together so that they can share their experiences.
 Group sessions topics may include developing coping skills, identifying triggers, and relapse prevention.